Astrophysics (Index)About

 (magnetic force as distributed over a space)

-Astronomical bodies, including stars, planets and galaxies can have magnetic fields, generally generated by a dynamo (rotating material that is electrically conductive).
+Astronomical bodies, including stars, planets and galaxies can have magnetic fields, generally generated by a dynamo formed by rotating fluid material (gas or liquid) that is electrically conductive.
 A solid planet may also have fields that are remnants of earlier magnetism, preserved by ferromagnetism, the "permanent magnet" effect of iron and some other materials, sometimes small, localized fields, an example such body being the Moon.

-An object's magnetic field can be dipole, basically arranged with the two magnetic polarities in opposite directions, or multipole, arranged so that more than one region of its surface has each polarity.
-The dynamo includes moving material conducting electricity, e.g., something conductive convecting.
-A body (planet or star) showing a dipole field suggests the magnetic field's origin is largely the product of a single large dynamo or aligned dynamos.
+An object's magnetic field can be dipole, basically arranged with the two magnetic polarities in opposite directions, or multipole, arranged so that each polarity shows on multiple regions on the body's surface, e.g., the surface having more than one magnetic north pole.
+The dynamo consists of moving material conducting electricity, for example, something conductive that is convecting.
+A body (planet or star) showing a dipole field suggests the magnetic field's origin is largely the product of a single large dynamo or the product of aligned dynamos.
 A multipole field may be the result of ferromagnetism generated at an earlier age, or may be multiple misaligned dynamos.
 The latter is more likely in larger bodies and in slower rotation.
 A magnetic field can be "basically" dipole, i.e., include only small, weak regions other than what is expected in a dipole.
 Jupiter has a dipole field, but also magnetic spots, which might share characteristics of sunspots.
 (The largest is informally termed the Great Blue Spot though it is not actually visible.)

 An angular power spectrum of the magnetic field strength (a magnetic power spectrum, using power in the sense of "the square of the multipole expansion coefficients") around a spherical magnetized object (or sphere-shaped surface concentric with the center of an object) yields a characteristic of the field, e.g., to what degree it is organized into multiple poles at various scales.